quii/go-specs-greet/README.md

 The only differences are:

 - We use a different docker file, because we're building a different program
-- We use a different driver to plug in to the specification
+- This means we'll need a new `Driver`, that'll use `gRPC` to interact with our new program

 ## Try to run the test